YieumYoon/daily-work-log/README.md

 # 📝 My Developer Work Log

-Welcome to my **daily work log 🪵 repository**!
-This is where I record **daily/weekly work log** as a developer—whether it's coding, debugging, learning something new, or just vibing with the latest AI tools. 😆
+🎄Welcome to my **daily work log 🪵 repository**!
+This is where I record **daily/weekly work log** as a developer—whether it's coding, debugging, learning something new, or just vibing with the latest AI tools. 🪄

 ## 📖 Why I Created This Work Log